dfelinto/blender-manual/manual/modeling/meshes/uv/applying_image.rst

 When you render, the mesh will have the test grid as its colors, and the UV texture will be the size image you specified.

+Note that Blender has a built in test image.
+To use it, press the "new" button at the top of the UV editor and change the generated type from "Blank" to "UV grid"

 Modifying your Image Texture
 ============================